billy1624/billy1624/README.md

 A core member of [SeaQL](https://github.com/SeaQL), who is developing and maintaining [SeaORM](https://github.com/SeaQL/sea-orm), [SeaQuery](https://github.com/SeaQL/sea-query) and [SeaSchema](https://github.com/SeaQL/sea-schema) and is actively engaged with all Rustaceans.

+[Chris](https://github.com/tyt2y3) and I are trying to build a profitable company on top of sustainable open source projects.

 If you share a common vision and want to work with me, please do not hesitate to contact me.

 If you like what I do, consider starring, commenting, sharing and contributing, it would be much appreciated.